loicsacre/code-master-thesis/README.md

 ## :exclamation: Before going further :exclamation:

-- The code works with Python3 only and uses the Pytorch framework
+- The code works with Python (>= 3.7) only and uses the Pytorch framework

 - Call all the processes from the root of the project